spanishGab/python-snake-game/README.md

 ## How to play

+To start the game just you will need to install a python3.9 version.
+Once you have it in hands, go to your terminal and run `pip install -r requirements.txt` and then `python run.py`.

 Use the four standard arrows (or the keypad arrowed numbers, or the s,e,d,f keys if you are left-handed) of your keyboard to move the snake in the desired direction.